Butter Her Up

 Because my mother was a fan of hand cream, so am I. Far sooner than my skin needed hydration, I was hydrating like crazy.
 These days, hand creams are called lotions, usually hand and body lotions.
-And we have them in more than 18 different scents in our store Lanikai Bath and Body -- located in Kailua, on Oahu, and in outer space at www.lanikaibathandbody.com.
+And we have them in more than 18 different scents in our store Lanikai Bath and Body -- located in Kailua, on Oahu, and in outer space at www.lanikaibathandbody.com and www.lanikaibathandbody.jp.

 My business partner, Brook, whose Mother is also gone, loves our body butters.
-I am pretty sure when our mothers were alive there was no such thing as body butter -- there was hand cream and there was Nivea... the gooey greasy version of hand cream that could be a butter.
+I am pretty sure when our mothers were alive there was no such thing as body butter -- there was hand cream and there was Nivea... a gooey greasy version of hand cream.

 Our body butters are light and lovely, creamy and smelling terrific.
-If my Mother were alive today, I would send her body butters ... in Hawaiian scents that she loved so much when she came to visit me in Hawaii: plumeria, first and foremost, anything with coconut (we have mango coconut, coconut lime verbena and pineapple coconut) and tahitian gardenia.
+If my Mother were alive today, I would send her body butters ... in Hawaiian scents that she loved so much when she came to visit me: plumeria, first and foremost, anything with coconut (we have mango coconut, coconut lime verbena and pineapple coconut) and tahitian gardenia.
 Gardenia was my Mother's favorite flower.

 Brook's mother, who was lucky enough to live in Hawaii, also loved gardenia.
 She would take fresh flowers and tuck them into her bra ... wafting her way in and out of everybody's day -- beautiful Hawaii.

-So this Mother's Day, if our mothers were alive, we would butter them up.
+So very very soon , if our mothers were alive, we would butter them up.
 If you are lucky enough to still have your mother, we suggest you do the same.